 Following an outbreak of Severe Acute Respiratory Syndrome (SARS) in early 2003, government campaigns to encourage cleanliness and greater investment in city services have led to a cleaner Hong Kong.
 Sanitary hand-cleanser dispensers can be found alongside most elevator banks, a reminder of ongoing awareness, and toilet rolls are almost universally in place.

 A more serious problem is the pollution caused in part by more than 50,000 factories just across the border in Guangdong Province, mostly built with Hong Kong investment.
-Many local people suffer pollution-related health problems, and each year there are a greater number of days of very high pollution, despite that the government has banned high-polluting vehicles and offered subsidies to replace diesel-powered buses and trucks to combat the problem.
+Many local people suffer pollution-related health problems, and each year there are a greater number of days of very high pollution, despite the government banning high-polluting vehicles and offering subsidies to replace diesel-powered buses and trucks to combat the problem.
 Still, Hong Kong offers advantages unavailable in China's buoyant economy, such as a transparent financial system.
-It remains a vibrant example of British order and Chinese industriousness.
+It remains a vibrant example of both order and industriousness.

 Expect a wonderful mixture of colonial buildings (though these are diminishing in number), ancient Buddhist and Taoist temples and statues, traditional villages and space-age skyscrapers.
 The stark contrast between Hong Kong's dense urban areas and peaceful green spaces takes many visitors by surprise.
 Be sure you don't limit your Hong Kong experience only to urban areas—take a ferry out to one of the islands for a breath of sea air and tranquility.

-More traditional and historical sights, such as Kat Hing Wai (or the Kam Tin Walled Village), are located in the New Territories north of the Kowloon Peninsula.
+More traditional and historic sights are located in the New Territories north of the Kowloon Peninsula.
 Causeway Bay is also a fascinating strolling-and-shopping site, although it can get extremely crowded on Saturday and Sunday, during evenings and on public holidays.
-A walk around Victoria Peak delivers fantastic views of Hong Kong Island and beyond to Kowloon and the South China Sea.
-One major tourist attraction is the Po Lin Monastery's Big Buddha on Lantau Island, now accessible by cable car for those not in the mood to take the bus.

 Most sights are easy to reach via tram (on Hong Kong Island), bus, taxi or the MTR, but many of Hong Kong's famous landmarks and neighborhoods can be discovered on foot without a guide.
 Be sure to pick up a map or pamphlets on walking tours from the Hong Kong Tourism Board's visitors centers or in the airport by the A and B exits.